Yohan460/go-jamf-api/api/docs/SetAutoAdminPasswordCommand.md

 NewSetAutoAdminPasswordCommandWithDefaults instantiates a new SetAutoAdminPasswordCommand object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCommandType

+`func (o *SetAutoAdminPasswordCommand) GetCommandType() MdmCommandType`

+GetCommandType returns the CommandType field if non-nil, zero value otherwise.

+### GetCommandTypeOk

+`func (o *SetAutoAdminPasswordCommand) GetCommandTypeOk() (*MdmCommandType, bool)`

+GetCommandTypeOk returns a tuple with the CommandType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommandType

+`func (o *SetAutoAdminPasswordCommand) SetCommandType(v MdmCommandType)`

+SetCommandType sets CommandType field to given value.

 ### GetGuid